dylancicero/Drone_Flight_Planning_and_Simulation/README.md

 ## Tool 2: Flight Simulation
 Now that we have our flights planned out, time to simulate the actual flights.
 This tool first asks a ground operator to select a flight plan from the options in "flights.csv".
 Then, it uploads mission information into 3 different vehicle objects in the Dronekit SITL simulator, and finally simulates flight execution.
-Replacement of the simulator by actual drone copters would only require a simple substitution of TCP Port information,  Watch simulator run in link below!
+Replacement of the simulator by actual drone copters would only require a simple substitution of TCP Port information.
+Watch simulator run in link below!

 https://www.youtube.com/watch?v=u70SuqdbRZc